 During the final stage, each vehicle is started and run as multi-point checks are made to ensure safe operation.
 Cotton picker ground velocity and picker speed are synchronized during this stage.
 Each piece of equipment is run through an extreme battery of tests that subject the equipment to real field conditions.

-John Deere Des Moines Works is just one of the many factory locations that produce the Deere equipment that’ used today.
-Read this post to learn more.
+John Deere Des Moines Works is just one of the many factory locations that produce the Deere equipment that’s used today.